 Many mortgage lenders ask if there have been credit issues in the past, such as having an IVA or declaring Bankruptcy.
 Even if the IVA no longer shows on your credit file, you need to let them know if they specifically ask, as this could cause you more difficulties in the future if you don’t.
 However, this doesn’t necessarily mean that you won’t be able to get a mortgage – it’s just something to be aware of when you’re applying.

-An IVA will stay on your credit report for six years after the date that the IVA was approved or until the IVA is completed, if this date is later.
-Once the IVA has been completed it will be taken off the Insolvency Register, usually within three months of the completion report being issued.
+An IVA will stay on your credit report for six years after the date that the IVA was approved.
+Once the IVA completes it will be taken off the Insolvency Register, usually within three months of the completion report being issued.

 Even if you complete the IVA early it will remain on your credit file for six years from the date it was approved.
 However, your credit file will be updated to say it has been completed.
 Although this may seem daunting, for many people an IVA may still be an ideal option.
 If you already have outstanding debts on your credit file, an IVA can make it more affordable to pay back those debts which could be a good decision for you in the long-term.